niho/niho.github.io/index.md

 We provide technology, leadership, design and operational consulting services.
 By assessing your current business and organization, we identify the gaps between where you are today and where you need to be.
 We close the gaps by providing expertise, training, capital and hands-on action.

 ## Services
-- E-commerce
+- Business Development &amp; Strategy
-- Development
+- Product Development
-- Strategy
+- Graphic Design
-- Open Source
+- Venture Investments

 ## Manifesto
 We believe in the transformative power of working together.